ktmud/data-science-intuition/DS_Intuition.md

 ### Explain the relationship between type I Error, type II error, precision, recall, sensitivity and specificity.

-- Type I error: False Positive
-  - Incorrectly reject the null hypothesis when null is true
+- **Type I error: False Positive**, incorrectrly reject the null hypothesis when null is true
-  - Type I error rate = false positive rate = significant level = $\alpha$ = 1 - specificity
   - Perfect specificity gives zero Type I error.
+  - Type I error rate = $\alpha$ <br>
+    = false positive rate <br>
+    = significant level <br>
+    = 1 - specificity <br>
-- Type II error: False Negative
-  - Failed to reject the null when null is false (alternative hypothesis is true）
+- **Type II error: False Negative**, failed to reject the null when null is false (alternative is true）
-  - Type II error rate = false negative rate = $\beta$
-  - Power = sensitivity = recall = $1 - \beta$ = the probaility of detecting the effect when there is indeed an effect.
   - Perfect sensitivity gives zero Type II error.
+  - Type II error rate = $\beta$ <br>
+    = false negative rate <br>
+    = 1 - true positive rate <br>
+    = 1 - sensitivity / recall / power <br>
+    = 1 - the probaility of detecting the effect when there is indeed an effect.

+**True positive** means the prediction of being positive is true.
+Therefore "true positive rate" means of all observations predicted to be positive, how many of them are actually positive.

+- True positive + false negative = all known positive observations.
+- True positive + false positive = all assumed positive observations.
+- False positive + true negative = all known negative observations.

+### What is ROC curve?

+Receiver operating characteristics (ROC) curve is a plot of true positive rate against false positive rate at various threshold settings, normally with the x-axis being the false positive rate (1 - sensitivity), and the y-axis being the true positive rate (sensitivity).

+We make a prediction $p \in [0, 1]$, using different threshold $q \in (0, 1)$, we say all observations with $p < q$ are negative, and others positive.

+### What is AUC?

+AUC is the probability that a randomly chosen observation from the positive class is greater than a randomly chosen observation from the negative class.

 ### What's the difference between normalization and standardization?